Youngkoorosh/Prime-Divisor-Dominator/README.md

         count += 1
     return count

-# Read 10 integers from input
+# Read 10 numbers from input
 numbers = []
 for _ in range(10):
     numbers.append(int(input()))